koobzaar/lol-skins/README.md

 - Use your favorite map with your skin.
 Yeah, you can do this already.
 But it's simpler than you think.
 - No DRM.
 You donate. **You OWN a copy**.
 "If buying isn't owning, piracy isn't stealing" doesn't apply here.
 Your friends doesn't need to buy a copy of Exalted - you are free to share with them.

+Exalted is our only source of income from this repository.
+Your donation helps us continue the good work of keeping the skins available for free.
+Lol-skins will ALWAYS be free, regardless of donations.

 <img src="https://i.imgur.com/Y54q27X.png">

 ## Disclaimer